dxw/whippet/readme.md

     - Some things will be different on production/dev/test.
 I guess we need to add back nascent support for environments but just not support them in whippet plugin install|update
 2. Refactor {wordpress,plugin}.class.php to make them DRYer, and improve console I/O
 3. Integrate whippet-server back into the project
-  - Make sure it is compatible with other servers, like wp-cli
+  - Make sure it is compatible with other servers, like wp-cli?

 ## Later